hhyao00/defeasible-extension/README.md

 Fall 2019, Computing with Logic - with Professor Fodor.

-Explaination of implmentation of the main Defeasible Extension Algorithm.
+Psuedo implmentation of the main Defeasible Extension Algorithm.